shafiul-haque-johny/shafiul-haque-johny/README.md

 - 💻 I’m currently working on Data Science, Machine Learning (ML), Reinforcement Learning (RL).
 - 📝 I’m currently learning React-Native for Mobile App Development and Django for Web Development.
 - 💞️ I’m looking to collaborate on Python/C/C++/Java Programming, React-Native and Data Science.
-- 📫 How to reach me email at bafhaque@gmail.com or https://www.linkedin.com/in/shafiul-haque-johny/ or www.facebook.com/shafiulhaquejohny
+- 📫 How to reach me email at bafhaque@gmail.com or LinkedIn: www.linkedin.com/in/shafiul-haque-johny/ or Facebook: www.facebook.com/shafiulhaquejohny

 <!---
 shafiul-haque-johny/shafiul-haque-johny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.